You will never have troubles finding incredible things do to in Rome.

 Spot all the street art

-It is only obvious that art galleries rank among the best known tourist attractions in Rome.
+Visiting the many art galleries is one of the unmissable things to do in Rome.
 But let’s face it: art can at times be a bit boring.
-I enjoy a museum every now and then, but I find street art and urban renovation projects to be more fun – even if only because they need to be discovered throughout a city.
+If you are anything like me and enjoy a museum every now and then, but find street art and urban renovation projects to be more fun you will definitely enjoy going all the way to Quadraro.

 Go on an off-the-beaten path tour

 All travelers like going local – including a proper tourist like myself.
 But in a city like Rome this isn’t exactly easy, because it is huge and extremely touristy.
-The good news is that there is a company, called Withlocals, that offers off-the-beaten track tours guides by a local.
-This is definitely one of the most fun things to do in Rome if wanting to learn a bit more about the culture and way of life of its people (without getting lost).
-You can even get a local to walk you around.
-Check out local guides in Rome here.
+The good news is that there are companies such as Withlocals, that offers off-the-beaten track tours guided by a local.
+This is definitely one of the most fun things to do in Rome if you to learn a bit more about the culture and way of life of its people (without getting lost).

 Join a food tour

-If there is one thing that I truly enjoy in Rome, that’s eating.
-I am not even a foodie at all, but the food in Rome is heavenly.
+There is little doubt that eating is one of the things to to in Rome – and one you will truly enjoy.
+Food in Rome is heavenly.
 Whether eating at a fine restaurant or at a local trattoria; grabbing gelato on the go; biting into some street food it’s really hard to go wrong.
 Going on a food tour is what to do in Rome to enjoy all of its flavor.

-The good news is that there’s a variety of tours that can all be bought online.
-There are wine and food tasting tours; beer and food tasting tours; day tours and evening tours; Michelin stars food tours for extremely refined palates; Withlocals Roman Food Tour: the 10 tastings (I’d personally opt for this: eating street food is what to do in Rome!).
-They even organize food tours based on location – Testaccio food tour and Trastevere food tour are just two examples.
+There are all sorts of food tours you can take in Rome: wine and food tasting tours; beer and food tasting tours; day tours and evening tours; Michelin stars food tours for extremely refined palates; Withlocals Roman Food Tour: the 10 tastings (I’d personally opt for this: eating street food is what to do in Rome!).
+They even organize food tours based on location – Testaccio food tours and Trastevere food tours are just two examples.